 When the rules have been saved and the policies updated.
 The "Custom Attack Editor" window will remain open, however, the "NSP Attack ID" field will be updated so each rule gets a unique ID.

 Deploy Pending Changes

-We can also click on the "deploy changes" icon in the upper right hand corner to push these new signatures into the existing polices on our sensors.
+We can also click on the "deploy changes" icon in the upper right-hand corner to push these new signatures into the existing policies on our sensors.

 Select the devices that you'd like to update and select "Update"

 Once the update has completed all sensors will have the new Snort signature set included.
 To Verify this go to your "Policy > Intrusion Prevention > IPS Policy" page and click any signature to which you have assignments.
 In this example, all assignments are associated with the "default Inline IPS" policy.
 Once you've selected the policy select "View/Edit".

 A Java window will open that lists all signatures associated with the "Default Inline IPS" policy.
 We'd like to view just the Snort rules.
 To do this Find the "Attack Name" field and type in "snort", then select "Apply".
 Doing this will reduce the number of filters we see to just those including the word "snort".

 At this point, we can double-click any of the Attack Names and edit the attributes of the attack/signature.

 In the Attack editor, it is possible to edit any attribute of the signature that you'd like.
 Once you have completed making any changes select "OK".